nogarcia/expresso/CONTRIBUTING.md

 # Writing
 Contributing doesn't mean just writing code just as the [Open Source Guide](https://opensource.guide) declares.
 Writing a wiki can help newcomers.
 Don't be afraid to contribute.

-Above all, follow the [Code of Conduct](CODE_OF_CONDUCT.md) and keep a civil tongue.
+Above all, follow the Contributor Covenant and keep a civil tongue.
 Think before you post something that could spark an argument.